-Billions of people around the world suffer from Gastroesophageal reflux disease, GERD.
-Still, present treatment methods and PPI-based drugs are not effective enough for all types of GERD.
-Heartburn is a common discomfort, caused by light versions of GERD.
-In severe stages, other symptoms and pain related to acid attacks often occur.
-Stomach tissue might also be affected or injured.
+Millions of people around the world suffer from Gastroesophageal reflux disease, GERD.
+Still, Standard of Care treatment, (SoC), PPI-based drugs, are not effective enough for all types of GERD.
+Heartburn is a common symptom and in severe stages, pain and other symptoms often occur.

 What is reflux disease?

-Gastroesophageal reflux disease (GERD), or acid reflux, is a condition in which the content of the stomach regurgitates (backs up, or refluxes) into the esophagus.
-The refluxate is usually acidic and can cause inflammation and erosions.
+Gastroesophageal reflux disease (GERD), or acid reflux, is a condition in which the content of the stomach regurgitates and backs up into the esophagus.
+The refluxate is usually acidic and often causes inflammation, erosions, and symptoms such as heartburn.

-A digestive disorder due to incompetent valve no longer preventing gastric content to reflux into the esophagus.
+A disease caused by an incompetent valve with decreased ability to prevent gastric content to reflux into the esophagus.